PietroLeoncini/Surgical-Synthetic-Data-Generation-and-Segmentation/Unity/README.md

       - Needle and tissue located centrally to simulate typical suturing scenarios.
    3. **Endoscope2**:
       - Similar to Endoscope1 but with enhanced lighting and rendering for higher realism.
-   4. **Materials**:
-      - Materials used in unity to give realism to objects
+   4. **Materials**: materials used in unity to give realism to objects
-   5. **Configuration Files**:
-      - Assets that define a taxonomy of labels for ground truth generation:
+   5. **Configuration Files**: assets that define a taxonomy of labels for ground truth generation:
       1. **LabelConfiguration**
       2. **SegmentationLabelConfiguration**
 3. **Randomizers**:
    1. **MaterialSwapperRandomizer**: C# code to change objects' materials/colour during dataset generation
    2. **ToolSwapperRandomizer**: C# code to make objects appear and disappear during dataset generation in order to create diverse scenes